 The DA 5888 Series is a set of forms released by the U.S. Department of the Army (DA).
-The forms play an integral part of the proceedings that validates family member deployment screening and specifies the medical and educational needs of dependents.
+The forms play an integral part in the proceedings that validate family member deployment screening and specify the medical and educational needs of dependents.
 The information provided in the forms is used for further assignment management.
 All data submitted on the forms is confidential and sensitive and available to the authorized personnel only.

 - DA Form 5888-1, Screening of Family Members in Remote OCONUS Areas, helps to determine if the DD Form 2792 Series should be completed.
 DA Form 5888-1 contains the questions related to a dependent’s medical and educational needs; it is a preparatory step to the summary of medical and educational interventions in DD 2792 and DD 2792-1.
-The information presented in DA 5888-1 will become a significant factor for the gaining command when they come with assignment instructions.
+The information presented in DA 5888-1 will become a significant factor for gaining command when they come with assignment instructions.
 The completed DA Form 5888-1 should be submitted with DA Form 5888.

 - First, the soldier must file a copy of DA Form 5888 given to them by the personnel service battalion.

-- Then, the service member or their spouse contacts the EFMP case coordinator at a nearest Army MTF and schedule a screening appointment.
+- Then, the service member or their spouse contacts the EFMP case coordinator at the nearest Army MTF and schedules a screening appointment.
 If the family lives more than 60 miles away from the nearest Military Treatment Facility, the screening may also be conducted at another MTF or with a civilian physician.

-- The service member or their spouse must then file a copy of the DA Form 7246, EFMP Screening Questionnaire, prior to face-to-face screening.
+- The service member or their spouse must then file a copy of DA Form 7246, EFMP Screening Questionnaire, prior to face-to-face screening.
 A member of the EFMP staff at the MTF will then complete the medical portion of DA 5888.